ArthurFDLR/arthurfdlr.github.io/content/projects/others/PokerBot.md

 index: 3
 ---

-A good Poker player embodies intuition, strategy, and probability estimation.
-This Poker bot compensates for its lack of instinct by a robust Monte Carlo algorithm to evaluate its hand and a genetically optimized strategy.
+A good poker player embodies intuition, strategy, and probability estimation.
+This poker bot compensates for its lack of instinct by a robust Monte Carlo algorithm to evaluate its hand and a genetically optimized strategy.